 Bike (or walk) the Old Coach Road

-The Old Coach Road is a beautiful bike ride through the National Park.
+The Old Coach Road is a beautiful mountain biking ride through the National Park.
 It takes you deep into the history of New Zealand’s North Island as you ride along the track.

 Back in the early 1900s, the cobblestone road was used the workers who built the first railway track that was going to travel through the North Island a lot easier.
 Before the railway, the only way to travel was either on foot or horseback.